 The Utah Restaurant Association’s ServSafe training program is the antidote for social media.
 It is designed for food service managers interested in learning the latest standards and methodologies for maintaining food safety.
 Our program is accredited by the American National Standards Institute Conference for Food Protection.

-The Utah Restaurant Association is Thrilled to Announce a Partnership with Workers Compensation Fund Of Utah and A Workers’ Compensation Program Designed for URA Members!
+The Utah Restaurant Association is Thrilled to Announce a Partnership with WCF Insurance and A Workers’ Compensation Program Designed for URA Members!

 A Workers’ Compensation Program Designed For URA Members

 The Utah Restaurant Association has endorsed WCF Insurance (WCF) as the carrier for URA members’ workers’ compensation coverage.

 By combining benefits designed to meet URA members’ needs with traditional services, the program offers the most comprehensive workers’ compensation package available.